ConductorOne/baton-expensify/README.md

   help               Help about any command

 Flags:
-  -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-expensify
+      --client-id string              The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string          The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                   The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                          help for baton-expensify
       --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --partner-user-id string        The Expensify partner user id used to connect to the Expensify API. ($BATON_PARTNER_USER_ID)
       --partner-user-secret string    The Expensify partner user secret used to connect to the Expensify API. ($BATON_PARTNER_USER_SECRET)
   -v, --version                       version for baton-expensify

 Use "baton-expensify [command] --help" for more information about a command.